pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-Some more formatting options of the pandas plot functionalities are explained in :ref:`visualization.formatting`.
+Some more formatting options are explained in the user guide section on :ref:`plot formatting <visualization.formatting>`.

 .. raw:: html